 The Agroville Program began in 1959.
-Agrovilles arose along known Vietcong infiltration routes, in long-held Communist districts, and adjacent to the highway approaches to Saigon.
-U.S. and GVN officials visualized the residents inside the new, fortified agrovilles serving the Allied war effort in a variety of ways.
+Agrovilles were built adjacent to known Vietcong infiltration routes, within long-held Communist areas, and adjacent to the highway approaches to Saigon.
+American and South Vietnamese officials visualized the residents inside the fortified agrovilles serving the Allied war effort in a variety of ways.
 Relocated peasants, organized as part-time militiamen, would disrupt the movement of Vietcong military units, hinder the transfer of Communist supplies, provide intelligence on the local Vietcong, and protect the South Vietnamese capital from Vietcong infiltrators.
-Yet, the program, like so many implemented by the Saigon regime, experienced problems from its start.
+However, the Agroville Program, like so many other counter-insurgency programs implemented by the Saigon regime, experienced problems right from the start.